 Are you Looking for a Product Liability Lawyer in New York?

 The attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have been recognized as some of the best product liability lawyers in New York City.
 They believe that companies who don’t follow the law should be held accountable and have helped obtain fair compensation for people injured or killed by dangerous products.
-If you've been injured or if a loved one was killed by a dangerous or defective product and you're looking for a "product liability lawyer near me", our attorneys can help.
+If you've been injured or if a loved one was killed by a dangerous or defective product, our attorneys can help.

 Product liability lawsuits handled by our Manhattan personal injury law firm include but are not limited to :